LTLA/BiocWorkflow2015/bioC/chipseqDB.md

 Chromatin immunoprecipitation with sequencing (ChIP-seq) is a popular technique for identifying the genomic binding sites of a target protein.
-Conventional analyses of ChIP-seq data aim to detect absolute binding (i.e., the presence or absence of a binding sites) based on peaks in the read coverage.
+Conventional analyses of ChIP-seq data aim to detect absolute binding (i.e., the presence or absence of a binding site) based on peaks in the read coverage.
 However, a number of recent studies have focused on the detection of changes in the binding profile between conditions (Ross-Innes et al. 2012; Pal et al. 2013).
 These differential binding